broxus/locklift/docs/guides/concepts/accounts-wallets.md

 The driving force behind AA is to give developers the power to implement the ownership model, based on the concept that "code is law".

-For TVM-based blockchains, formally verified implementations for singlesig/multisig are available, along with an upgradable version.
+For TVM blockchains, formally verified implementations for singlesig/multisig are available, along with an upgradable version.
 This facilitates the creation of any logic and integration on top, keeping the address unchanged.